 Since March 2021, Professor Becker has been the Chairman of the Education Committee of the European Society of Radiology (ESR).

-Dr Apostolos Karantanas is Professor of Radiology and Chairman of the Department of Radiology, Medical School, University of Crete.
+Professor Michael Fuchsjäger is Professor of General Radiology and Chairman of the Department of Radiology at the Medical University Graz, Austria.

 Andrea Rockall graduated from King's College London Medical School, London, in 1990 and trained in radiology at St Mary's Hospital and University College Hospital, London.
 She was awarded the Rohan Williams Medal (Gold Medal) for the FRCR examination.
 In 2000, she was appointed as Senior Lecturer in Diagnostic Imaging at Queen Mary University London and Honorary Consultant Radiologist at Barts and The London NHS Trust.

 Following appointments at Imperial College Healthcare NHS Trust and the Royal Marsden Hospital, Professor Rockall was appointed as Clinical Chair of Radiology, Imperial College London, in April 2018.
-Following election to the Executive Committee of the ESR, she is currently Chair of the ESR National Societies Committee.
+She is currently ESR 2nd Vice President.

 Professor Rockall's special interests are in genitourinary cancer, image-based clinical trials, and machine-learning applications in radiology.
 She is Chief Investigator of the CRUK MAPPING trial, the NIHR trials MALIBO, MALIMAR (machine learning studies), and the NIHR MROC study (multicenter UK trial in ovarian cancer).
 She contributes widely to undergraduate, postgraduate, and specialist radiology education.